somphene/somphene.github.io/log/_posts/2024-03-29-01-number-language.md

  Hence the offer $$2224$$ does not satisfy the requirement.
 Please consider that the inequality $$2224 \neq 5$$ would only be an equality if the offer $$2224$$ is exchanged with $$5$$.

 In the solution we propose, the best offer of what we already started with $$2224$$ gives us a contradiction.
-However, in the process of non-invasive testing the offer $$2224$$ meets the requirement, we find that the requirement would have been satisfied if and only if we exchange the offer $$2224$$ with $$5$$.
-Hence giving us the same answer.
+In the process of non-invasive testing to see if the offer $$2224$$ meets the requirement, we find that the requirement would have been satisfied if and only if we exchange the offer $$2224$$ with $$5$$.